Please register or login to continue

 1 Review

-On November 18th of the year 1814, the British had occupied eastern Maine, making bold claims to the district east of the Penobscot River, under the behest of the British Empire.
-The fierce invasion had embarked from Halifax in Nova Scotia Canada, and the force had consisted of the regiments of British regulars and a company of the Royal Artillery, commanded by Lieutenant Governor of Nova Scotia, Major General John Sherbrooke.
+On 18 November in the year 1814, the British had occupied eastern Maine, making bold claims to the district east of the Penobscot River, under the behest of the British Empire.
+The fierce invasion had embarked from Halifax in Nova Scotia, Canada, and the force had consisted of regiments of British regulars and a company of the Royal Artillery, commanded by the Lieutenant Governor of Nova Scotia, Major General John Sherbrooke.

-Fortunately, the local militia was incapable of defending the district, and the few soldiers from the American Army were not successful in their attempt.
-Thus, the Lieutenant Governor had issued a stern proclamation to the populace that if they did not interfere, they would be granted protection, as British subjects.
-The defeats at the battle of Hampden and the sacking of Bangor had been enough to impose upon the will of the Americans for the nonce.
+Fortunately, the local militia was incapable of defending the district, and the few soldiers from the American Army were unsuccessful in their attempt.
+Thus, the Lieutenant Governor issued a stern proclamation to the populace that if they did not interfere, they would be granted protection as British subjects.
+The defeats at the Battle of Hampden and the sacking of Bangor had been enough to impose upon the will of the Americans for the nonce.

-The towns of Frankfort, Brewer and Orono would have their provisions confiscated, but there was something beyond the battlefields or the Americans that the British would ultimately encounter and be horrified.
+The towns of Frankfort, Brewer and Orono had their provisions confiscated, but there was something beyond the battlefields or the Americans that the British would ultimately encounter—and be horrified by.
 I was an actual witness to the ghastly appearance of the being that walks amongst the living, shrouded in the dripping blood of the undead.
 To the native tribes, she is known as the Skadegamooch.

-My name is Walter Cummings, an English soldier from the British Regulars, and I had survived the brutal attack of this foul creature.
-I was the lone survivor of the 89th regiment out of 250 men that had started the journey with me from Canada.
+My name is Walter Cummings, an English soldier from the British Regulars, and I survived the brutal attack of this foul creature.
+I was the lone survivor of the 89th Regiment out of 250 men who had started the journey with me from Canada.
 I do not know how I survived and was able to return to the fort where my regiment had been lodging, except to say that my life was spared, not by the creature, but by blind fate.
-I had been traipsing through the labyrinth of endless rows of thick patches of trees lost and lorn in my flight from the menacing witch that had pursued me in the forest.
+I had been traipsing through the labyrinth of endless rows of thick patches of trees, lost and lorn in my flight from the menacing witch that had pursued me in the forest.

-Her terror was unabatable to diminish in intensity and she had stalked me, with such an unremitting ferocity.
+Her terror was unabatable and did not diminish in intensity; she stalked me with such an unremitting ferocity.
 Whatever evil attacked us was no evil that I nor any other man had ever seen before.
-Whatever was its true guise, it was not from any natural thing created.
+Whatever its true guise, it was not from any natural thing created.
 It was demonic, and it was the harbinger of death.
-Any mortal man to cross its path, would confront its sheer devilry.
+Any mortal man to cross its path would confront its sheer devilry.

 I was extremely fortunate to escape the horrendous carnage and live to tell my story intact.
-Not even the cold days of the bitter winter were more daunting than the Nosferatu that had killed my fellow comrades, with a savage and ravenous thirst.
-When I had reached the fort at last, I was immediately questioned by my superiors, about what had actually betided to me.
+Not even the cold days of the bitter winter were more daunting than the Nosferatu that had killed my fellow comrades with savage and ravenous thirst.
+When I reached the fort at last, I was immediately questioned by my superiors about what had actually befallen me.

-Their interest was knowing where were the other men, and how did I survive to return to the fort alone.
-I was evidently still affected and astounded by what had occurred back in the forest and town of Bangor and I myself was not even certain of what had transpired, except to state that it was an unnatural force of evil that no man would ever desire to meet.
+Their interest was in knowing where the other men were, and how I survived to return to the fort alone.
+I was evidently still affected and astounded by what had occurred back in the forest and town of Bangor, and I myself was not even certain of what had transpired, except to state that it was an unnatural force of evil that no man would ever desire to meet.

-The fact that the witch had pursued me in the forest did not assuage my angst, and although I was in the confines of the protection of the fort it did not mean that she could not come for me.
+The fact that the witch had pursued me in the forest did not assuage my angst, and although I was within the protection of the fort, it did not mean that she could not come for me.
 I did not doubt her immense power and influence upon me, or the ruthlessness of her attacks.

-The only thing that I knew for a certainty was that no one would believe my actual version of events disclosed, including the Major General.
-To candidly acknowledge that it was something diabolical in nature that had killed the rest of the company of men would be interpreted, as sheer madness or a fanciful imagination on my part.
+The only thing I knew for certain was that no one would believe my actual version of events disclosed, including the Major General.
+To candidly acknowledge that it was something diabolical in nature that had killed the rest of the company of men would be interpreted as sheer madness or a fanciful imagination on my part.

-On one hand, I was cognisant of the fact that no one would believe me, and on the other hand, I knew that I had to reveal the horrendous truth in the manner in which my testimony would be eventually credible.
+On one hand, I was cognisant of the fact that no one would believe me; on the other hand, I knew I had to reveal the horrendous truth in a manner in which my testimony would eventually be credible.
 When I was questioned, while seated, I could hear her irrepressible murmurs calling out my name clearly, as she tempted me with her feminine persuasion.
-I had to control my thoughts and suppress her murmurs, before the Major General would notice my queer comportment.
+I had to control my thoughts and suppress her murmurs before the Major General would notice my queer comportment.

-I had made the conscious decision at that moment to replace the vampiric mistress of the forest, with a terrifying wild animal that could be presumed to be from the general area than to dare to utter a vampire.
-I had no other choice, since to speak the truth would condemn me to the four walls of a madhouse or worse, to the horrible fate of an execution for deserting I had felt.
-My fate was hanging on a loose thread and I was uncertain of what course of action would be taken against me.
+I made the conscious decision at that moment to replace the vampiric mistress of the forest with a terrifying wild animal that could be presumed to be from the general area, rather than dare to utter 'vampire'.
+I had no other choice, since to speak the truth would condemn me to the four walls of a madhouse or worse—to the horrible fate of execution for desertion, I felt.
+My fate was hanging by a thread and I was uncertain of what course of action would be taken against me.

-Although there are sundry cases of men that have been the lone survivors of their regiments in wars, the thought that I was the only one to survive and return to the fort was simply uncommon and rare.
-This I felt was what was disturbing to the major general and my fellow soldiers.
+Although there are sundry cases of men who have been the lone survivors of their regiments in wars, the thought that I was the only one to survive and return to the fort was simply uncommon and rare.
+This, I felt, was what was disturbing to the Major General and my fellow soldiers.

-I was repeatedly asked to describe with precise details what exactly had occurred to the other men that perished, at the hands of that bloody witch.
+I was repeatedly asked to describe in precise detail what exactly had occurred to the other men who perished at the hands of that bloody witch.
 It would not be an easy endeavour for me to make my case, nor appeal to reason.

-'You said that a wild beast in your observation had killed the other soldiers that accompanied you?'
+‘You said that a wild beast, in your observation, had killed the other soldiers who accompanied you?’
 Asked the Major General.

 ‘What do you mean, sir?
 I don’t quite understand’.

-I rose to my feet with immediacy to object, 'Forgive me sir, but I am no bloody deserter and I can prove it to you!'
+I rose to my feet immediately to object.
+‘Forgive me, sir, but I am no bloody deserter and I can prove it to you!’

-I had clenched my fist, attempting to contain myself from uttering the name of the murderess, yet I could not conceal her identity any longer, 'It was a she...a bloodsucking vampiric witch!'
+I clenched my fists, attempting to contain myself from uttering the name of the murderess, yet I could not conceal her identity any longer.
+‘It was a she...a bloodsucking vampiric witch!’

-It was then that one of the Wabanaki by the name of Ahwesoos from the local tribes that was assisting the British in the war had interjected, 'He speaks of the Skadegamooch!
-He tells the truth!'
+It was then that one of the Wabanaki, by the name of Ahwesoos, from the local tribes who was assisting the British in the war, interjected, ‘He speaks of the Skadegamooch!
+He tells the truth!’

 ‘The Skadegamooch is no myth, Major General.
 She is real’.

-He looked at me and said with a stern tone in his authoritative voice, 'I warn you Private Cummings, if you are found to be a deserter, you shall be punished in accordance with my jurisdiction.
+He looked at me and said in a stern tone, with his authoritative voice, ‘I warn you, Private Cummings, if you are found to be a deserter, you shall be punished in accordance with my jurisdiction.
 I shall have you shot for desertion or locked up for life in a prison to rot away.
-Is that clear?'
+Is that clear?’

 'Yes, sir!'

 Nevertheless, I chose to return to Bangor and confront what the Wanabaki native had called with his own admission, the Skadegamooch.
-It would be a return that only I was the sole witness to the massacre that had befallen upon the other men of my regiment.
+It would be a return in which I alone was the sole witness to the massacre that had befallen the other men of my regiment.

 This time, I would not be the lone witness to survive her brutal and lethiferous attack.
 The night for me was spent in the solitude of my barracks, experiencing a sequence of similar nightmares.
 It was impossible for me to forget the horrific image of the carnage and the guise of the Skadegamooch.

-The last nightmare I was in the forest all alone scurrying, when the menacing witch had followed me surreptitiously.
+In the last nightmare I was in the forest all alone, scurrying, when the menacing witch had followed me surreptitiously.
 A wide fog had spread and surrounded the circumjacence.
 The terrifying howls of the wolves that resounded had begun to irritate my ears.
 Blood had covered my shirt, as the cold wind had caused me to shiver.
 There was no one nearby to shout for succour.

 No one could hear my unsettling voice plead.
-Fatigue had worn my feet and I could not go ahead any longer.
-My heartbeat had increased by the seconds that elapsed.
-When I had stopped to regain my breath, I was confronted with the indelible image of the witch that was the Skadegamooch.
+Fatigue had worn my feet, and I could not go ahead any longer.
+My heartbeat had increased with every second that elapsed.
+When I stopped to regain my breath, I was confronted with the indelible image of the witch that was the Skadegamooch.
 Her penetrating sable eyes illuminated a mesmerising spell that had prevented me from fleeing.

 I was at the mercy of her jagged fangs and deafening screech.
-That was the last thing I had recalled from the nightmare.
+That was the last thing I recalled from the nightmare.
 I woke up with sudden chills and perspiration.
-After several minutes had elapsed, I knew I was only dreaming.
-The thing that was lingering in my mind was, what had happened to me before I passed out in the forest, as I sought shelter from her attack?
+After several minutes had elapsed, I knew I had only been dreaming.
+The thing that lingered in my mind was, what had happened to me before I passed out in the forest, as I sought shelter from her attack?

-All I had remembered was waking up, beside a riverbank drenched in blood, nothing more.
-Why was I the only one to survive or worse, why was I spared?
-I had so many questions to ask, but few answers to be solved.
-We embarked upon the following morning, with the order given by the Major General, who had instructed Sergeant Bowers to lead the regiment that would accompany the Wanabaki and me to Bangor.
+All I remembered was waking up beside a riverbank drenched in blood, nothing more.
+Why was I the only one to survive, or worse, why was I spared?
+I had so many questions to ask, but few answers to solve.
+We embarked upon the following morning, with the order given by the Major General, who had instructed Sergeant Powers to lead the regiment that would accompany the Wanabaki and me to Bangor.

-As to be expected, the Major General was not convinced of my dubious narrative and had implied already that he would not hesitate in not only disproving me, but worse, punish me for desertion.
+As to be expected, the Major General was not convinced of my dubious narrative and had implied already that he would not hesitate to not only disprove me, but worse, punish me for desertion.
 We had taken caution and observance upon the dusty roads of rusticity, knowing that there were still small pockets of American resistance in the general vicinity.
-I knew the daunting peril that was awaiting us upon the return to Bangor, but I was feckless to avoid the bloodbath that would occur, once we had reached the town.
+I knew the daunting peril that was awaiting us upon the return to Bangor, but I was powerless to avoid the bloodbath that would occur once we had reached the town.

-No man could ever imagine such a dreadful being in existence, or could he assume the consequences of such an evil nature unfolding before him.
+No man could ever imagine such a dreadful being in existence, nor could he assume the consequences of such an evil nature unfolding before him.
 The devil had unleashed his maiden of horror, seeking to condemn us to the sins of the past.
-When we finally arrived at Bangor, what we had encountered was a grisly gore that few men have ever witnessed ere, except me.
-There were British soldiers strewn upon the gardens of houses, stone dead and unmovable.
+When we finally arrived at Bangor, what we encountered was a grisly gore that few men have ever witnessed ere, except me.
+There were British soldiers strewn across the gardens of houses, stone dead and unmovable.

-They had appeared to be stiff corpses and were indeed, the transparent remnants of my regiment that were brutally murdered.
-The evidence was undeniably cruel and had shocked Sergeant Bowers; even the Wanabaki who had forewarned us of the Skadegamooch was affected by the horrendous scene.
+They appeared to be stiff corpses and were indeed the transparent remnants of my regiment that had been brutally murdered.
+The evidence was undeniably cruel and had shocked Sergeant Powers; even the Wanabaki, who had forewarned us of the Skadegamooch, was affected by the horrendous scene.

 Nothing could truly prepare the sergeant for what he had witnessed.
-He had ordered the men to search for any possible survivors or present denizens that could be potential witnesses to this macabre spectacle.
-I knew that there were no men alive and the Wabanaki had as well known this tragic circumstance.
+He ordered the men to search for any possible survivors or present denizens who could be potential witnesses to this macabre spectacle.
+I knew that there were no men alive, and the Wanabaki had known this tragic circumstance as well.

 'I want all men to search for survivors or locals to question!'

 'You will not find any survivors, sergeant!'
-The Wanabaki had interjected.
+The Wanabaki interjected.

 'What are you talking about, Wanabaki?
-Do you know something that we do not know?'
-The sergeant queried.
+Do you know something that we do not?' the sergeant queried.

 He was sceptical and did not quite understand the utterance of the Wanabaki.